Before you start:

 The concrete should be at least 50mm thick, and should ideally rise slightly above ground level.
 Refer to our article All about concrete for more information.
-We recommend concreting only the edges of the base of the main aviary area as shown in Figure 2.1.
+We recommend concreting only the edges of the base of the main aviary area.

 While the concrete is still wet, insert anchor bolts into the base for the entrance.
 We recommend four bolts, two for each side, placed about 50mm from the outside edge of the slab.

-While the concrete is still wet, attach the first pieces of the frame as shown in Figure 1.1.
+While the concrete is still wet, attach the first pieces of the frame.
 Doing this step before the concrete dries will ensure your posts are in the right place and straight.